Home Maps Resources Calendar About

 Arthur S. Almquist took up residence in Port Washington’s old 1860 lighthouse in 1935 and was in charge of the breakwater lighthouse until 1942.
 Coast Guard personnel lived in the 1860 Port Washington Lighthouse and cared for the breakwater light until it was fully automated in 1976.
 After automation of the breakwater lighthouse, the 1860 lighthouse continued to be used as Coast Guard housing for personnel attached to Coast Guard Station Milwaukee.

 In May 2015, Port Washington Breakwater Lighthouse was declared excess to the needs of the United States Coast Guard and made available to eligible organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 Qualified entities were given sixty days to submit a letter of interest and were required to obtain authorization from the Corps of Engineers.
-If no suitable organization is found, the lighthouse will be sold at auction.
 The City of Port Washington submitted an application for the lighthouse in late 2015.
+The application was approved, and the city received the deed to the lighthouse in April 2018.
+In December 2018, the lighthouse was added to the National Register of Historic Places.

 Keepers: